 Notable Cast: Tom Cruise, Jon Voight, Emmanuelle Beart, Henry Czerny, Jean Reno, Ving Rhames

 The first "Mission: Impossible" film holds a pretty special balance in its wake.
-Although Tom Cruise might be bat shit crazy now with his hijinks, Scientology rants, and criticisms of morning hosts its films like "Mission: Impossible" that make his career the flavorful catalog it is.
-With all of the talent incorporated with this film version of the cheesy 60s and 70s, its not surprising that its updated admirably and is one of the most memorable (and spoofed) films of the 90s.
+Although Tom Cruise might be bat shit crazy now with his hijinks, Scientology rants, and criticisms of morning hosts, it's films like "Mission: Impossible" that make his career the flavorful catalog it is.
+With all of the talent incorporated with this film version of the cheesy 60s and 70s television show, its not surprising that it's updated admirably and is one of the most memorable (and spoofed) films of the 90s.

 Ethan Hunt (Cruise) works for a mysterious agency known as IMF.
 They track down and complete tasks considered practically impossible on a daily basis.
 When his team, lead by Jim Phelps (Voight) is basically slaughtered on a mission to recover a stolen list of secret agents called the NOC list, Hunt is blamed for being a mole in the organization.
 Hunt then goes rogue vows to uncover the true mole that slaughtered his team.
 He builds a new team of rogue agents (Rhames and Reno) to steal the real NOC list and uncover the dire deeds behind his accusation.

-If there was any hiccups on this film, it would have to be its almost arrogant and over thought plot twists.
+If there were any hiccups on this film, it would have to be its almost arrogant and over thought plot twists.
 Half the time the film is too smart for its own good and has trouble conveying its own surprises to the audiences.
 Half the time it has to use a fairly cheesy voice over to remind us what we should know and at other times it just rolls with its twists making the audience just go with it for the sake of pacing.
 The ending on the train with all of its unveiling and double agent 'oh hell no!' moments gets almost overwhelming for about 10 solid minutes and still to this day I wonder about some of the details of it.
-Oh well, it is followed up with a great moment with Cruise on the front of a helicopter yelling "Red light!
-Green light!" that smooths over my confusion nicely.
+The script that was being worked on before filming started does show its problems in this regard, but overall it's pretty minute in comparison to the rest of the film's execution.
+Fortunately the film charms its way through those holes and having a great moment with Cruise on the front of a helicopter yelling "Red light!
+Green light!" smooths over my confusion nicely.

 Although it may not always work out logically, "Mission: Impossible" does too many things right to criticize it too much.
 Its fun.
 Its intense.
 Its a great 90s ride of spy nostalgia and charm.
 It works for me.